-Air NZ names Kiwi-born Walmart boss as new CEO
+Air NZ names Kiwi-born Walmart boss Greg Foran as new CEO

 "I am an incredibly proud Kiwi and to be given the job of nurturing and building on the legacy of an iconic company that represents the best of our nation at home and around the world really excites me,'' he said.

-He said Air New Zealand was deservedly recognised as one of the world's great airlines and I look forward to working alongside its people to take it to the next level.
+He said Air New Zealand was deservedly recognised as one of the world's great airlines and that he looks forward to working alongside its people to take it to the next level.

-"Air New Zealanders have an absolute love and passion for the business and their level of customer focus and care is one of the airline's competitive advantages that I look forward to building on," he says.

-Analyst for Harbour Asset Management Shane Solly said Foran was a ''world class leader.''
+Analyst for Harbour Asset Management Shane Solly said Foran was a ''world-class leader.''

+Forsyth Barr analyst Andy Bowley said Foran's career has been solely retail-focused and that he is extremely well regarded.

+''He is a hands-on operator and while he doesn't have any airline experience his senior roles at Woolworths and Walmart have demonstrated his capabilities: managing and incentivising a large workforce, creating on-line and tech-based solutions, very customer focussed and a long track record of delivering commercial results.''

+''It has been able to attract a heavy hitter with considerable large organisation commercial experience in a number of different markets,'' said Bowley.

-He is responsible for the strategic direction and performance of the company's 4600 stores and more than one million staff.
+Foran is responsible for the strategic direction and performance of Walmart's 4600 stores and more than one million staff.

-As a result, Walmart U.S. has achieved multiple, consecutive quarters of sales growth over the past several years.
+As a result, Walmart US has achieved multiple, consecutive quarters of sales growth over the past several years.